 If AMF informs SMF that the dynamic satellite backhaul is used, the SMF informs this to PCF.
 The PCF may trigger QoS monitoring as specified in clause 5.33.3 if dynamic satellite backhaul is used.

+Note: AMF may consider the predictable movement of satellite constellation based on e.g. satellite footprints, and the different categories of satellite backhaul as described in clause 5.43.4, to decide when to inform SMF then to PCF about the QoS monitoring.

 Editor's note: In this case, whether PCF can request QoS monitoring for the backhaul only, i.e. without receiving delay values including RAN part delay, is FFS.